Salima Souakri

 Salima Souakri (born 6 December 1974) is an Algerian judoka who competed at four Olympic Games.

+Career

 She finished in joint fifth place in the extra-lightweight (48 kg) division at the 1996 Summer Olympics, having lost the bronze medal match to Yolanda Soler of Spain.
 She moved up to the half-lightweight (52 kg) division, finishing seventh in the 2000 Olympic Games and fifth again at the 2004 Olympic Games in Athens.
-On this occasion she lost the Bronze medal match to Amarilis Savon of Cuba.
+On this occasion she lost the bronze medal match to Amarilis Savon of Cuba.

-On 29 June 2020, Souakri was appointed as Secretary of State for Youth and Sports, succeeding Noureddine Morceli.
+Between 29 June 2020 and 7 July 2021, Souakri served as Secretary of State for Youth and Sports, succeeding Noureddine Morceli.